Stories That Stay With You

 Director, Cinematographer & Editor

-In 2014, he directed his first documentary, Midnight Sun — a music-fueled road trip through Finland, Norway, and Sweden.
-He later moved to Germany, where he directed award-winning short documentaries such as 12 Days in Idomeni, The New City (Das Bunte Dresden), and Sorojchi — films rooted in themes of social justice, displacement, and cultural resilience.
-His work has been screened at festivals around the world.
+After moving to Germany, Javier directed award-winning short documentaries including 12 Days in Idomeni, The New City (Das Bunte Dresden) and Sorojchi — works rooted in social justice, displacement and cultural resilience.
+His films have been screened at festivals worldwide, noted for their poetic tone and human-centred perspective.

-If you want to document your adventure, raise awareness of the realities around you, or need support for your production, please fill out our contact form or write to us at info@malezadocs.com
+If you want to document your adventure, raise awareness of the realities around you, or need support for your production, fill out our contact form or write to us at info@malezadocs.com